overtone1000/block_divider/deploy/prod/README.md

     ufw reload && \
     ufw enable
     ```
+    22 is for ssh
+    53 is for podman

-3. Install `podman` and `podman-compose` on VPS and on development workstation
+3. Install `podman`, `podman-compose`, and `aardvark-dns` on VPS and on development workstation
 4. Build core (see `.vscode/tasks.json`)
+    - This assumes the build is happening on a workstation running 64-bit Ubuntu, which is the container architexture.
+If not, set the build to target the correct architecture.
 5. Build frontend (see `.vscode/tasks.json`)
 6. Build the dockerfile at `deploy/prod/docker/Dockerfile`
     - See the convenience build script at `deploy/prod/build.sh` for tips for how to do this using a docker registry